Dateline: Belgrade, Serbia

-In conclusion, the registry is low tax and respected worldwide; The Marshall Islands is a country with a presidential republic in free association with the United States and enjoys similar benefits to its British Overseas Territory counterparts making it a great jurisdiction for yacht registration.
+The Marshall Islands registry is low tax and respected worldwide; the country is a presidential republic in free association with the United States and enjoys similar benefits to its British Overseas Territory counterparts making it a great jurisdiction for yacht registration.

 Cyprus is the third largest island in the Mediterranean after Sicily and Sardinia.
-Their ship registry ranks 10th in the world with a gross tonnage of over 21 million pounds.
+The country’s ship registry ranks 10th in the world with a gross tonnage of over 21 million pounds.

-A ship can be registered in Cyprus if more than 50% of shares are owned by a Cypriot or if your company is registered in the Republic of Cyprus.
+A ship can be registered in Cyprus if more than 50% of the shares of the registering company are owned by a Cypriot or if your company is registered in the Republic of Cyprus.
 An offshore company can also be registered in Cyprus if the company’s control is in the hands of Cypriots.

 The Republic of Cyprus can easily register your company under their flag so you can register your yacht there.
-The costs of yacht registration and management are the lowest in Europe.
-This makes the jurisdiction an ideal, convenient place for many owners to register their ship.
+The costs of yacht registration and management are the lowest in Europe, making the jurisdiction an ideal, convenient place for many owners to register their ship.

 There are many tax benefits that come with yacht registration under the Cyprus flag.
-A ship-owner whose ship is registered here is fully exempt from income taxes from operations in international waters.
-Additionally, no tax is payable for wages of the crew that operates in international waters.
+An owner whose ship is registered in Cyprus is fully exempt from income taxes from operations in international waters.
+Additionally, no tax is payable for the wages of the crew that operates in international waters.
 No tax is payable on any dividend received from a shipping company in Cyprus.

 Cyprus has maritime offices around the world, allowing them to work with anyone anywhere at any time.
-The locations of some of their offices are in New York, London, Rotterdam, Piraeus, Brussels, and Hamburg.
-Furthermore, you’ll have the benefits of flying an EU flag, which is respected worldwide.
-According to EU registry, “Sailing under EU flags demonstrates strength and represents a strong reputation.”
+Some of their main offices are located in New York, London, Rotterdam, Piraeus, Brussels, and Hamburg.
+Upon registering in one of these offices, you will have the benefits of flying an EU flag, which is respected worldwide.
+According to the EU registry, “Sailing under EU flags demonstrates strength and represents a strong reputation.”

-Like some of the other countries I’ve mentioned today, Cyprus has been white-listed among the Paris and Tokyo MoUs, meaning it’s a high-quality flag with a low-risk compared to many other countries who’ve been gray or black-listed.
+Like some of the other countries I have mentioned, Cyprus has been white-listed among the Paris and Tokyo MoUs, meaning it is a high-quality flag with low risk compared to many other countries who have been gray or black-listed.

-It should be also noted that Cyprus is excluded from the “list of targeted flag states”, which is a list kept by the U.S. Coast Guard. meaning that inspections of the yacht with Cypriot flag are kept at a minimum and with no unnecessary delays when entering and leaving ports.
+It should also be noted that Cyprus is excluded from the “list of targeted flag states,” which is kept by the U.S. Coast Guard.
+Cyprus’s absence from the list means that inspections of the yacht with a Cypriot flag are kept to a minimum and they will experience no unnecessary delays when entering and leaving ports.

 Types of yacht registration: